Grasshopper Chair by Eero Saarinen for Knoll

 Literature Reference: “Swiss Furniture and Interiors in the 20th Century” by Arthur Rüegg, for Foundation Good Goods, Birkhäuser, page 143 and 315.

 Condition: Excellent vintage condition.
-New high quality woolen upholstery, new foam.
-Signs of age on the birch laminated wood frame as pictured.
+New upholstery, (Kvadrat Steelcut Trio), new foam.
+Some small signs of age on the birch laminated wood frame.

 Origination: Switzerland, 1950s.